-The Multi Scheduler has several clocks to automate the overlay depending on the current context: general purpose clocks, clocks depending on session type and clocks depending on session state.
+The Web App Scheduler has been designed to automate periodic tasks in iRacing Live Timing and can change the value of overlay variables based on predetermined intervals and sequences.
+The Web App Scheduler has several clocks to automate the overlay depending on the current context: general purpose clocks, clocks depending on session type and clocks depending on session state.

 - User name – Represents a user which has been granted access to variables in iRacing Live Timing.
-In iRacing Live Timing, navigate to Variable Access Credentials in the F3 settings, enter your chosen username and variable type (Overlay and/or IRacing on separate lines) to grant access.
+In iRacing Live Timing navigate to Variable Access Credentials in F3 settings / Overlay.
+Enter your chosen username and variable type (“Overlay” to control overlay elements and/or “IRacing” to control iRacing.
+Enter on a separate line for each variable type) to grant access.

 - Sequence state – The current time in sequence.

-- Reset variable name – The name of variable that resets Sequence state to 0 when set to True
+- Reset variable name / Variable name – The name of variable that resets Sequence state to 0 when set to True

-- Timed events – A list of actions to be performed on variables a given time in the sequence.
-Each line represents an event.
-Each event is composed of 4 fields separated by spaces:
+Timed events (main window)– A list of actions to be performed at a given time in the sequence.
+Each line represents a separate action and each action is composed of 4 elements each separated by spaces:

 - Equal sign.

-- Value with ” in front and “; behind.
+- A value with ” in front and “; behind (find the full list of available values here: https://livetiming.sdk-gaming.co.uk/docs/variables.txt)..

-- Sequence type – buttons selecting a given clock.
-All clocks are always running when their context is active even if not displayed.
-Contexts available:
+Sequence type – Buttons select a given clock.
+All clocks are always active even if not displayed.
+Clocks available:

 - 4 general purpose clocks named Global 1 to Global 4: these clocks are always running.